biomearts/swale_api/README.md

 ## POST data

 ### Required:
-- `type`: what's the name of this data type?
+- `source`: what's the name of this data source?

 ### Optional: